ncatlab/nlab-content/pages/4/4/4/0/444/content.md

 ### Historical note

-The notion of the nerve of a category seems to be due to Grothendieck, which is in turn based on the nerve of a covering from 1926 work of [[P. S. Alexandroff]].
+The notion of the nerve of a category seems to be due to Grothendieck, which is in turn based on the nerve of a covering from 1926 work of [[Pavel Sergeevič Aleksandrov]].
 One of the first papers to consider the properties of the nerve and to apply it to problems in algebraic topology was

 * [[Graeme Segal]],  _Classifying spaces and spectral sequences,_ Inst.
 Hautes &#201;tudes Sci.
 Publ.
 Math.
 No. 34 (1968) 105-112.